ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 # .NET Scalars

-In addition to the scalars defined by the specification, HotChocolate also supports the following set of scalar types:
+In addition to the scalars defined by the specification, Hot Chocolate also supports the following set of scalar types:

 | Type        | Description                                                  |
 | ----------- | ------------------------------------------------------------ |